XinJingHao/Sparrow-V0/README.md

 <img src="https://github.com/XinJingHao/Images/blob/main/Sparrow_V0/state_eval.svg" align="right" width="32%"/>

-We employ such normalized relative state representation for two reason.
+We employ such normalized relative state representation for two reasons.
 First, empirically, the input variable of magnitude between [-1,1] could accelerate the convergence speed of neural networks.
 Second, as well as the most prominent reason, the relative coordinate frame could fundamentally improve the generalization ability of the RL model.
-That is, even we train the RL model in a fixed manner (start from the lower left corner, end at the upper right corner), the trained model is capable of handling any start-end scenarios as long as their distance is within **D** (the maximum planning distance in training phase), as illustrated right:
+That is, even if we train the RL model in a fixed manner (start from the lower left corner, and end at the upper right corner), the trained model is capable of handling any start-end scenarios as long as their distance is within **D** (the maximum planning distance in  the training phase), as illustrated right:

 #### Action: